waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## 2. Untested Assumptions & Alternative Hypotheses (Active)

+- **Assumption (Azalea Gym):** The statues at the gym entrance are switches that activate the trainers.
+  - **Alternative Hypothesis:** The statues do nothing.
+The puzzle might involve the floor patterns or a specific, non-obvious interaction order with the trainers themselves.
 - **Assumption:** Clearing the Slowpoke Well caused the Team Rocket Grunt blocking the gym to disappear.
   - **Alternative Hypothesis:** The grunt's disappearance was triggered by something else, like talking to Kurt, or even just leaving and re-entering the town.
-- **Assumption:** The Azalea gym puzzle involves navigating the grass and battling trainers.
-  - **Alternative Hypothesis:** There might be hidden switches or a specific path through the grass that avoids battles.
 - **Assumption:** The path to Mahogany Town via Route 42 is completely blocked by water.
   - **Alternative Hypothesis:** There is a hidden land path on Route 42 or through Mt.
 Mortar that I missed.
 - **Assumption:** Cianwood City is west/southwest of Olivine, across Route 41.